Wolverine971/9takes/src/blog/enneagram/enneagram-type-9.md

 <h2>🤯Enneagram 9s Under Stress</h2>

 Their stress number is Type 6.
 Type 6s are loyal, responsible, and anxious.
-When they're under stress, they might become more fearful, paranoid, indecisive, and hesitant.
+They might become more fearful, paranoid, indecisive, and hesitant when they're under stress.
 They might also struggle with feeling uncertain and insecure about the future.
 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </article>